GeorgieChallis/Electra_ISRU/README.md

 # electra_ISRU
-Repository for configuration and code related to control of the In-Situ Resource Utilisation hardware (Raspberry Pi)
+The F.O.R.G.E. is an In-Situ Resource Utilisation unit intended to deploy a [G.I.M.L.I. rover](https://github.com/GeorgieChallis/electra_Rover) from a lander, accept unfiltered ice deposits and process them into hydrogen and oxygen for use in further missions.

-## Architecture
+## System Overview
-ISRU is controlled primarily with RPi 4.
-Receives commands and sends simple instruction label (#0 - 32) to an Arduino.
+Primary ISRU control via Raspberry Pi 4.
+Receives commands and sends simple command number (#0 - 32) to an Arduino to integrate with analogue sensors.

+### Arduino
+`/arduino/Arduino_Overview/Arduino_Overview.ino` - `Setup` function initialises comms by echoing "hello!" over Serial port.
+Once connection has been established, wait for a command number and execute in `loop`.

+Single interrupt function connected to a push button acts a an emergency stop to halt dangerous functions like melting and electrolysis until manually re-started.

 ### Pi
-* Camera streaming (OpenCV)
-* Communications adapter
-* ...

-### Arduino
-* Single Sketch - initialise comms by echoing "hello!" then runs on loops to populate a command string over Serial.